 NEW YORK--(BUSINESS WIRE)--Pfizer today announced that the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has adopted a positive opinion recommending Vizimpro® (dacomitinib) 45 mg, as monotherapy, be granted marketing authorization in the European Union (EU) for the first-line treatment of adult patients with locally advanced or metastatic non-small cell lung cancer (NSCLC) with epidermal growth factor receptor (EGFR)-activating mutations.
 The CHMP’s opinion will now be reviewed by the European Commission (EC).

 You are here

 Press Release Archive

-Pfizer reported financial results for first-quarter 2018 and reaffirmed all components of 2018 financial guidance.
+Pfizer Inc. (NYSE: PFE) reported financial results for fourth-quarter and full-year 2018 and provided 2019 financial guidance.

 Note: These press releases were issued in the United States and are intended as reference information for U.S. investors and journalists.
 The information contained in each press release was accurate at the time of issuance, and Pfizer assumes no responsibility for updating the information to reflect subsequent developments.